-I will hear you, Master Fenton; and I will at the least keep your counsel.
+I will hear you, Master Fenton; and I will, at the least, keep your counsel.

-From time to time I have acquainted you

-With the dear love I bear to fair Anne Page;

-Who mutually hath answer'd my affection,

-So far forth as herself might be her chooser,

-Even to my wish: I have a letter from her

-Of such contents as you will wonder at;

-The mirth whereof so larded with my matter,

-That neither singly can be manifested,

-Without the show of both; fat Falstaff

-Hath a great scene: the image of the jest

-I'll show you here at large.
-Hark, good mine host.

-To-night at Herne's oak, just 'twixt twelve and one,

-Must my sweet Nan present the Fairy Queen;

-The purpose why, is here: in which disguise,

-While other jests are something rank on foot,

-Her father hath commanded her to slip Away with Slender and with him at Eton Immediately to marry: she hath consented: Now, sir, Her mother, ever strong against that match And firm for Doctor Caius, hath appointed That he shall likewise shuffle her away, While other sports are tasking of their minds, And at the deanery, where a priest attends, Straight marry her: to this her mother's plot She seemingly obedient likewise hath Made promise to the doctor.
-Now, thus it rests: Her father means she shall be all in white, And in that habit, when Slender sees his time To take her by the hand and bid her go, She shall go with him: her mother hath intended, The better to denote her to the doctor, For they must all be mask'd and vizarded, That quaint in green she shall be loose enrobed, With ribands pendent, flaring 'bout her head; And when the doctor spies his vantage ripe, To pinch her by the hand, and, on that token, The maid hath given consent to go with him.
+With the dear love I bear to fair Anne Page, Who, mutually, hath answered my affection, So far forth as herself might be her chooser, Even to my wish.
+I have a letter from her Of such contents as you will wonder at; The mirth whereof so larded with my matter That neither, singly, can be manifested Without the show of both; wherein fat Falstaff Hath a great scare: the image of the jest I'll show you here at large.
+Hark, good mine host: To-night at Herne's oak, just 'twixt twelve and one, Must my sweet Nan present the Fairy Queen; The purpose why is here: in which disguise, While other jests are something rank on foot, Her father hath commanded her to slip Away with Slender, and with him at Eton Immediately to marry; she hath consented: Now, sir, Her mother, even strong against that match And firm for Doctor Caius, hath appointed That he shall likewise shuffle her away, While other sports are tasking of their minds; And at the deanery, where a priest attends, Straight marry her: to this her mother's plot She seemingly obedient likewise hath Made promise to the doctor.
+Now thus it rests: Her father means she shall be all in white: And in that habit, when Slender sees his time To take her by the hand and bid her go, She shall go with him: her mother hath intended The better to denote her to the doctor, - For they must all be mask'd and vizarded -

+That quaint in green she shall be loose enrob'd, With ribands pendent, flaring 'bout her head; And when the doctor spies his vantage ripe, To pinch her by the hand: and, on that token, The maid hath given consent to go with him.